 Mi-24 Hind upgrades

-Russian Army Mi-24s are being upgraded with new avionics including thermal imagers.
+The Russian Army Mi-24s were upgraded with new avionics including thermal imagers.
 Other upgrade packages are available, including that of Denel / Kentron of South Africa which includes Eloptro infrared sighting systems and Kentron Mokopa anti-tank missiles, and IAI Tamam which has HMOSP (helicopter multi-mission optronic stabilised payload) with FLIR, TV and autotracker, embedded GPS (global positioning system) and cockpit multi-function displays.